 - delayed wound healing

-- a combination of fatty deposits that develop in the face, stretch marks across the body and acne – known as Cushing’s syndrome
+- Cushing’s syndrome - causes acne, fatty deposits in the face and stretch marks across the body

 - weakening of the bones (osteoporosis)